echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 ### get\_account\_withdrawals\(account, type\)

-Returns all approved withdrawals, for the given account id.
+Returns all withdrawals, for the given account id.

 #### Parameters